fix

 Shimon Brathwaite

-3 min read
+9 mins min read

-Read the report
+Read the penetration test report

-Most penetration tests come with an executive summary which can be very useful for getting a high level understanding of the test.
+Most penetration tests come with an executive summary which can be very useful for getting a high-level understanding of the test.
 You can also use this opportunity to evaluate how close your organization is to its final state.
-For example if the test was related to a compliance standard then the report should let you know if you have the proper controls in place or what controls you are lacking.
+For example, if the test was related to a compliance standard then the report should let you know if you have the proper controls in place or what controls you are lacking.

 Make a plan & implement

-Now that you have investigated the findings and have identified what work needs to be done, the next step is to develop a plan and implement.
+Now that you have investigated the findings and have identified what work needs to be done, the next step is to develop a plan and implement it.
 This plan should outline the order in which vulnerabilities should be fixed, who will be responsible for doing the fixes, the overall timeline for completion of all vulnerabilities and final validation.

-Assign resources
+Assign necessary resources for improvements

 Once you have an overall understanding of the findings of the penetration test the next step is to assign resources.
 These resources will be needed to start working on remediating the issues identified in the report.
 This should be a combination of technical staff as well as management that will be needed to help drive the actions to completion and provide authorization to make required changes.

 Once you have the resources in place you can start investigating the findings outlined in the report.
 Typically, this should be done in order of severity with the highest severity issues being investigated and remediated first.
-In addition to finding and fixing issues there should be attention given to identifying the root cause of the vulnerability and addressing that.
+In addition to finding and fixing issues, there should be attention given to identifying the root cause of the vulnerability and addressing that.
 For example rather than simply fixing a misconfiguration in a system you may want to look at the SOPs associated with configuring those systems and ensuring that the documented instructions specify secure configurations.
 Doing this extra step helps to reduce the likelihood of future vulnerabilities being introduced to the environment.

 The final step is to perform a retest of your environment.
 This is critical to ensure that the fixes you implemented remediate the vulnerability and don’t leave any workarounds that can be exploited by a hacker.
 This retest should be done by professional penetration testers, not internal devs or staff.